Kiran-Kumar-916/VBNet-GenerateShoppingInvoice-App/README.md

 # VBNet-GenerateShoppingInvoice-App

 ## Project Overview
-This Project is designed to handle essential e-commerce functions, with a focus on flexibility in product and customer management, as well as sophisticated discount and tax handling.
-The modular approach of managing each aspect (products, categories, customers) through separate forms ensures scalability and maintainability of the application.
+This project is designed to handle essential e-commerce functions with a strong focus on flexibility in product and customer management, as well as sophisticated handling of discounts and taxes.
+The modular approach, where each aspect such as products, categories, and customers is managed through separate forms, ensures scalability and maintainability of the application.

+The project follows enterprise application architecture, specifically a 3-tier structure, consisting of the following layers:

+UIL (User Interface Layer): Handles all user interactions.

+BLL (Business Logic Layer): Implements business rules and logic.

+DAL (Data Access Layer): Manages data storage and retrieval.

+This design promotes clean separation of concerns, making the application more adaptable to changes and easier to maintain.

 1. Home Window

 	• Features: The homepage serves as the control center for managing the core data of the application, including Products, Categories, and Customers.

 	• Actions Available:

 	Create: Add new products, categories, or customers to the system.
 	Update: Modify existing entries for products, categories, or customers.
 	Delete: Remove products, categories, or customers from the system.
 	Product has as attributes like:
 		name	description	category	price	quantity	discount rate Categoy has as attributes like:
 		name	description	tax rate
 	Customer has as attributes like:
 		name	email	address	contact num

 	• Implementation: Each of these actions is managed via separate forms to keep the data handling clean and modular.

 2. Cart Window

 	• Purpose: The cart window allows users to add products from the available stock to their shopping cart.

 	• Key Functionality:
 	Displays the available products in stock.
 	Allows the user to add selected products to the cart for purchase.

 4. Payment Window

 	• Purpose: The payment window handles the final calculation of the order total, incorporating discounts and taxes.
 And shows option to proceed payment by selecting one of the payment option.

 	• Key Features:
 	Percentage Discounts: Each product may have a percentage discount applied during calculation.
 	Tax Application: Tax is applied based on the category of the product.
 	Flat Discount: If a coupon code is entered and the total order amount is greater than Rs.500, a flat discount of Rs.500 is applied.